White House Weighs DACA's Fate, Leaving Advocates And Immigrants In Limbo

 DACA critics argue the policy represents executive overreach and, as a result, is unconstitutional.

-Supporter: DACA 'Helps Advance the Rule of Law'
+Supporter: DACA 'helps advance the rule of law'

-"This is actually a program that helps advance the rule of law by having people come forward and be on the books and working just like everybody else," said de Castro of UnidosUS.
+"This is actually a program that helps advance the rule of law by having people come forward and be on the books and working just like everybody else," said de Castro.

 DACA allows some undocumented immigrants who arrived in the country as children to get renewable, two-year deferrals from deportation and work legally, so long as they are enrolled in or graduated from high school or college and pass a background check, among other things.